-Cynthia Brandt Stover, who led the Smithsonian Institution’s first-ever comprehensive fundraising campaign, will lead a 98-member staff at the foundation.
+Cynthia Brandt, who led the Smithsonian Institution’s first-ever comprehensive fundraising campaign, will lead a 98-member staff at the foundation.

-Cynthia Brandt Stover, PhD, has been appointed president and CEO of the Lucile Packard Foundation for Children’s Health, effective Sept.
+Cynthia Brandt, PhD, has been appointed president and CEO of the Lucile Packard Foundation for Children’s Health, effective Sept.
 4.

-“We are thrilled to welcome Cynthia to the foundation,” said board chair Elaine Chambers, who served on the search committee led by board vice chair Manuel Henriquez.
+“We are thrilled to welcome Cynthia to the foundation,” said board chair Elaine Chambers, who served on the search committee.
 “With her remarkable successes in fundraising and her passion for the mission of children’s health, she brings the perfect combination of skills and qualities needed to lead us to further success.”

 Prior to joining the Smithsonian, she was vice president for institutional advancement at Mills College in Oakland, California, where she increased annual giving, tripled major gift solicitations and worked closely with the president and trustees on policy and organizational strategy.